adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-semantic-class-names.md

 ---
 layout: post
-title: Semantic class names: are you being too generic?
+title: Semantic class names are you being too generic?
-date:   2037-01-01 09:00:01
+date: 2035-01-01 09:00:01
 categories: css
 ---

 Make no mistake.
 Naming class names is difficult.
 It’s no coincidence that I discuss [semantic class names](http://maintainablecss.com/chapters/semantics) so early on in [MaintainableCSS](http://maintainablecss.com/).
 In that chapter, I explain why we should name a module based on what it is.
 Not what it looks like or how it behaves.

-But, even if you’re completely and utterly sold on the rational; even if you avoid stylistic and behavioural class names, you can still get your knickers in a twist.
+But, even if you’re completely and utterly sold on the rational; even if you avoid stylistic and behavioural class names altogether, you can still get your knickers in a twist.
 The problem boils down to naming your classes either too generically or too specifically.
 Both of which have pros and cons.

-Most developers go for generic.
-In theory, this is a good because the more generic the class name, the more reusable it is.
-In reality it’s not so simple.
+Most developers tend to use genericic class names.
+This is a good because the more generic the class name, the more reusable it is.
+At least in theory.

-It's easier to explain all this with an example.
+It's easier to explain with an example.
 Let's build a login form together.
 Our login form consists of an email and password field.

 To start, we could name these elements as follows: